Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Abstract

 \section{Abstract}

 Advanced volumetric imaging methods and genetically encoded activity indicators have permitted a comprehensive characterization of whole brain activity at single neuron resolution in \textit{Caenorhabditis elegans}.
-The constant motion and deformation of the mollusc nervous system, however, impose a great challenge for a consistent identification of densely packed neurons in a behaving animal.
+The constant motion and deformation of the nematode nervous system, however, impose a great challenge for consistent identification of densely packed neurons in a behaving animal.
 Here, we propose a cascade solution for long-term and rapid recognition of head ganglion neurons in a freely moving \textit{C. elegans}.
 First, potential neuronal regions from a stack of fluorescence images are detected by a deep learning algorithm.
-Second, 2 dimensional neuronal regions are fused into 3 dimensional neuron entities.
+Second, 2-dimensional neuronal regions are fused into 3-dimensional neuron entities.
 Third, by exploiting the neuronal density distribution surrounding a neuron and relative positional information between neurons, a multi-class artificial neural network transforms engineered neuronal feature vectors into digital neuronal identities.
-Under the constraint of a small number (20-40 volumes) of training samples, our bottom-up approach is able to process each volume - $1024 \times 1024 \times 18$ in voxels - in less than 1 second and achieves an accuracy of $91\%$ in neuronal detection and $74\%$ in neuronal recognition.
-Our work represents an important development towards a rapid and fully automated algorithm for decoding whole brain activity underlying natural animal behaviors.
+With a small number of training samples, our bottom-up approach is able to process each volume - $1024 \times 1024 \times 18$ in voxels - in less than 1 second and achieves an accuracy of $91\%$ in neuronal detection and above $80\%$ in neuronal tracking over a long video recording.
+Our work represents a step towards rapid and fully automated algorithms for decoding whole brain activity underlying naturalistic behaviors.